trishume/wikicrush/README.md

 wikicrush
 =========

+**WARNING:** The code doesn't really work right now as I'm in the middle of a major refactor after discovering a significant bug.

 Extracts link graphs in a variety of formats from Wikipedia data dumps.
 This includes a highly compact binary graph format designed for very efficient graph searches.